 The reality of our aging society is resulting in a demand for professionals with knowledge and expertise in ageing.
 There are expanding career opportunities in many fields.
 From working with well elderly in the community to assisting frail elders in institutions, there is a demand in fields including health care, finance, housing, education, recreation, law and counseling.
 In addition, new technologies are changing the way people age.
 Many people are starting their own businesses to help people to age well and maintain their independence.
 There are many diverse opportunities for a career in the field of aging.

 The Certificate is designed for a variety of students:

-Those in the helping and human services professions who wish to provide specialty services for older adults
+Those already employed professionals in the helping and human services professions who wish to provide specialty services for older adults

 Graduate students who are preparing for careers in public service and program administration related to the needs of the older population.

-By selecting all electives in gerontology, masters students in health promotion can earn the certificate in conjunction with their M.S.
+By selecting all electives in gerontology, masters students in many programs can earn the certificate in conjunction with their M.S.
 MPH students can earn the certificate by taking only one extra course.

 Candidates for graduate degrees in the basic and applied science fields who are interested in the study of aging and who may be supported by interdisciplinary research training programs

 Students who already have a graduate degree

 The Certificate is 12 credit hours, and includes a 3 credit practicum and or at a distance.
 All of the coursework and the practicum can be completed online or on campus.
 The online courses cover the social, cultural, biological and psychological aspects of gerontology.
 Current issues in pharmacology, the family, exercise physiology, and the diversity of the older adult population are featured.
 The interactive, multimedia courses use case studies from current practitioners.

 The Certificate in Gerontology and Health can count toward a Master of Science in Adult Education.